it seems that any new photo opened in the darkroom is interpolated in PPG although in the preferences, the slow complete mode is defined.

 This is the case for any new photo processed the first time in the darkroom and it's as if the settings were ignored.

-#1 Updated by Aurélien PIERRE 11 days ago
+#1 Updated by Aurélien PIERRE over 1 year ago

 - Status changed from New to Closed: invalid

 The global preference is applied on the preview (in-software) when the zoom factor is < 100 %, for performance reasons.
 During export and when the preview is zoomed at 100 % or more, the setting from the module takes precedence.